ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 ### October 7
 1. Edited `main_multiGalaxies_camera.py`, fixing the bug that caused the scene not to interact with the mouse in "manual camera mode".
-2. Edited the guiding message text for cleaner instructions.
+2. Edited the guiding message text for clearer instructions.